gchang12/aenir/README.md

 - requires heavy refactoring perhaps
 Consider writing a user API that doesn't inherit from dev data-cleaning API Write get_morph method.
-# TODO: Get 100% to pass on morph.py
+# TODO: Get 100% to pass on morph.py for coverage.
+Right now, the if-clauses are missing
+# TODO: Figure out how to add git submodule 'aenir3_web'
-# TODO: Test get_morph method
+# TODO: Make requirements.txt file